-The SF_MAX_POWER_DIP_SET function block allows user controlling the restart of SM560-S after power dip in a power supply of PM5xx Non-safety CPU.
-The function block provides an input for the 'maximum number of warm starts after power dips' (input MAX_POWER_DIP_CNT).
+The SF\MAX\POWER\DIP\SET function block allows user controlling the number of power off/on operations (1 or, respectively, 2 may be required, depending on the power dip detection state, as it is further explained in the text) to successfully restart the Safety CPU in RUN mode after the power dip was detected.
+The function block provides an input for the 'maximum number of warm starts (only 1 powering off/on cycle is needed after a pause of at least 1.5 seconds) after power dips' (input MAX\POWER\DIP\CNT).
 The value applied at this input can be stored in the Flash memory after a rising edge on EN input.

 If this function block is not available in the safety application program or not activated, then the initial value (= "0") is stored in the Flash memory instead.
 The number of warm starts that occurred after power dips is counted and compared to the number available prior to the start of the safety application program.
-If the number is higher, then the application on the SM560-S is not executed.
-This condition can only be terminated by switching the voltage off and then powering SM560-S on after a pause of at least 1.5 seconds.
+If the number is higher, then the application on the Safety CPU is not executed after 1 powering off/on cycle.
+This condition can only be terminated by switching the voltage off and then powering the Safety CPU on again after a pause of at least 1.5 seconds.